- Season & Tickets

 - Summer Programs

 Jeremy Lee Cudd

-Jeremy Lee Cudd started in the theatre as a musician, playing drums/percussion for musical productions in the city of Atlanta and then started acting in 1995.
-Jeremy graduated from Georgia State University with a B.A. in English Literature and a Theatre minor, Jeremy worked as an actor (and teacher) in the Atlanta area for six years with award-winning companies like the Alliance Theatre, Actor's Express, Aurora Theatre, ArtStation, and Georgia Shakespeare Festival.
+Jeremy Lee Cudd started in the theatre as a musician playing drums/percussion for musical productions in the city of Atlanta, and then began acting in 1995.
+After graduating from Georgia State University with a B.A. in English Literature and a Theatre minor, Jeremy worked as an actor (and teacher) in the Atlanta area for six years with award-winning companies like the Alliance Theatre, Actor's Express, Aurora Theatre, ArtStation, and Georgia Shakespeare Festival.
 He was also an actor and artistic associate with Soul-stice Repertory Ensemble, where he worked in many areas, including marketing, education outreach and dramaturgy.

-He started Plenty Humble with his partner, Quetta Carpenter.
-While the theatre side of Plenty Humble focused on pairing AEA actors in Chicago with new plays in development, the media production side created the five episode web mini-series, Diary of a Job Seeker, which released its final episode October 2011 on the Web Series Channel.
+Jeremy is co-producer at Plenty Humble with his partner, Quetta Carpenter.
+While the theatre side of Plenty Humble focused on pairing AEA actors in Chicago with new plays in development, the media production side began with his creation of the five episode web mini-series, Diary of a Job Seeker.

 Jeremy directs and teaches undergraduate acting at The University of Texas at Austin.
 He directed the undergraduate acting project productions of Carlos Murillo’s Dark Play Or Stories For Boys and Neil Labute’s Some Girls, as well as Brian Oglesby’s Or, the One with the Dogs for UTNT (UT New Theatre).
 He also created original music and played live percussion for The Sparrow.
 Jeremy developed, directed and edited five episodes of an actor-focused web series, Detention, designed to provide undergraduates with experience in both development and acting in self-produced cinema.